bonafideduck/CloseTabsExtension/_pages/getting-started.md

 ---
 layout: page
-title: Getting started with CloseTabs Extension for Safari
+title: Getting started with DuckTabs (Chrome) and CloseTabs (Safari)
 permalink: /getting-started/
 ---
+### Install the DuctTabs Extension from the Chrome WebStore

+Install the DuckTabs extension from the [Chrome WebStore](https://chrome.google.com/webstore/search/DuckTabs).

 ### Install the CloseTabs Extension Application from the App Store